cloudspannerecosystem/yo/README.md

 `yo` generates functions to read data from Cloud Spanner.
 The functions are generated based on index.

-Naming convention of genearted functions is `FindXXXByYYY`.
+Naming convention of generated functions is `FindXXXByYYY`.
 The XXX is table name and YYY is index name.
 XXX will be singular if the index is unique index, or plural if the index is not unique.

 **TODO**